samjdedes/MRI_brain_scan_tumor_detection/README.md

 According to the [National Institute of Health](https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Hope-Through-Research/Brain-and-Spinal-Tumors-Hope-Through#definition), "[brain tumors] occur when something goes wrong with genes that regulate cell growth, allowing cells to grow and divide out of control...
 Depending on its type, a growing tumor may not cause any symptoms or can kill or displace healthy cells or disrupt their function" (Brain and Spinal Cord Tumors, 2020).

-Brain tumors are diagnosed fist by a neurological exam, and then through imaging methods including CT and MRI scans.
+Brain tumors are diagnosed fist by a neurological exam, and then through imaging methods including MRI scans.
+Currently, images are analyzed my MRI technicians before being sent to the doctor for a final analysis.
 If necessary, a biopsy is done to confirm a diagnosis (Brain and Spinal Cord Tumors, 2020).
 A biopsy is a surgical procedure where a small sample of tissue is extracted.
 Depending on the location of the suspected tumor, this can be dangerous to the patient, or impossible to perform if in a particularly sensitive area.

+With advances in image classification techniques, preliminary analyses can be aided by computers through algorithms like those created in this project.
+Furthermore, this can reduce the need for potentially dangerous biopsies for diagnosis can be reduced, allowing doctors and patients to focus on the next step, treatment.

-The stakeholders here are the doctors and MRI technicians treating pediatric with suspected brain tumors.
+The stakeholders here are the doctors and MRI technicians treating patients with suspected brain tumors.

 ## Data Understanding